Appendix N Connection: The Origin of Shadows in the D&D Game

 Shadow Illusions: The 1st edition Players Handbook details a number of illusionist spells connected to, or that pertain to, the use of magic drawn from shadows.
 However, not until the publication of the Unearthed Arcana is this type of magic connected to the Plane of Shadow (specifically, in the description of shadow walk).
 One might surmise that other forms of shadow-based magic in the PHB (e.g. shadow monsters, shadow magic, etc.) would also derive their energies from a connection to the Plane of Shadow.
 However, while alluded to, a definitive connection was never in the AD&D game.
 Please note that I am not suggesting that shadow-based illusionist magic derives from any specific magic Dahut used in the book.
 Rather, that the sorceress manipulated illusions and shadows served as an inspiration for this type of illusionist magic in D&D. Well, that, and some of the magic used in Roger Zelazny’s novel, Jack of Shadows.

 A curious illusionist spell that demands a closer look is summon shadow.
 This spell seems to be a vestigial remnant of the shadow’s original non-undead status in D&D. This spell is an anomaly in that magic-users in 1st edition AD&D have few powers that deal with undead (usually the domain of clerics).
 It also seems to echo Dahut’s ability to call on shadows to do her bidding.
-The spell does not state that where the shadow is conjured up from, however.
+The spell does not state where the shadow is conjured up from, however.

-1: The lich originally appeared Fox’s sword-and-sorcery novel, Kothar, Barbarian Swordsman, published in 1969.
+1: The lich originally appeared in Fox's sword-and-sorcery novel, Kothar, Barbarian Swordsman, published in 1969.
 It is possible that the Fox’s lich was inspired by the undead wizard that appears in Robert E. Howard’s Conan novel, Hour of the Dragon, as his fantasy works bear a strong resemblance to Hyperboria.
 Another possible source of inspiration could stem from the undead arch-mages in Clark Ashton Smith’s Zothique and Posidonis stories.
 Look for more on the history of the lich in a future post.

-2: I find it odd that Gygax regards Lovecraft as a major influence on D&D when there are few specific game elements can be attributed to him.
+2: I find it odd that Gygax regards Lovecraft as a major influence on D&D when there are few specific game elements that can be attributed to him.
 Instead, Lovecraft’s influence is more thematic than specific.
 In contrast, many specific elements from Merritt’s works have made their way into the D&D game.

 3: Published in 1932, Burn, Witch, Burn! seems to be the origin of the murderous doll trope that exploded in later decades in horror books and movies.
 The story concerns a doll shop owner who, in reality, is a witch.
 She animates the dolls to murder her enemies.